phantomlimb717/Live-Soundboard/README.md

 ### Using Your OBS Audio Mix as a Microphone

-This advanced guide explains how to send the final audio mix from OBS (including your microphone, game audio, and soundboard sounds) as a single microphone input to other applications like Discord, Zoom, or in-game voice chat.
+This advanced guide explains how to send the  audio mix from OBS (including your microphone and soundboard sounds) as a single microphone input to other applications like Discord, Zoom, or in-game voice chat.

 **Prerequisite:** This requires a second virtual audio cable.
 This guide assumes you have downloaded and installed the **VB-CABLE A+B** pack from VB-Audio.

 #### 1. OBS Setup

-1.  **Add All Audio Sources to OBS:** Make sure your primary microphone, your desktop audio, and the soundboard (as configured in the guide above) are all active audio sources in your OBS Audio Mixer.
+1.  **Add All Audio Sources to OBS:** Make sure your microphone and the soundboard (as configured in the guide above) are all active audio sources in your OBS Audio Mixer.

 2.  **Set Your Monitoring Device:**
     *   Go to `File > Settings > Audio`.